 With all that said, you do not necessarily need professional movers.
 Depending on how much stuff you are taking with you, consider renting a moving truck.
 You also minimize human contact that way.
 Still, that only applies to short-distance moves for most people.

-Moving during COVID-19 pandemic and shipping a car
+Moving during the COVID-19 pandemic and shipping a car

 While transporting your car with a carrier is a fairly hands-off process, some preparation is still necessary.
 You can check our guide on how to prepare your car for shipping for general information.
 However, special considerations also apply right now.